shengyaoshao/MiniProject2/README.md

 ## Recommendations
 I highly recommend using ROS for robot projects.
 There are a lot of tools and libraries to realize the goals of the autonomous wheelchair project.
 And the report about the autonomous from International Journal of COmpter Applications could also be a guidence for this project.
 ## Conclusion
 ROS has its advantages and disadvantages, but the advantages greatly weigh over the disadvantages.
 It has a collaborative and informative community, it supports many languages so the developers can choose whichever the language that suits their projects best.
 The massive libraries and tools give the developers opportunities to explore better solutions to their problems and more angles to view their projects.
+As a result, researchers should be able to build a self-driving wheel chair based on ROS.

 ### Team Paper Reviews